 *Vehicles that use the "functional needs" or "alternative measures" exceptions are considered compliant.
 For details, see page 8-9 in the guidance document listed in the section below.

-**For simplicity, only agencies with 50 or more fiscal year 2015 vehicle acquisitions are displayed.
+**For simplicity, only agencies with 40 or more vehicle acquisitions for the most current fiscal year are displayed.
 Agencies with fewer acquisitions are still subject to EISA 141.

 - Earlier versions of the guidance document can be found by searching the following database:

 GHG Assessment Tool

 - October 2019 version: EISA Sect.
 141 Vehicle GHG Assessment Tool Final (XLS)(664 K, October 2019)

 - June 2019 version: EISA Sect.
 141 Vehicle GHG Assessment Tool Final (XLS) (653 K, June 2019)

 - February 2018 version: EISA Sect.
 141 Vehicle GHG Assessment Tool Final (XLS)(651 K, February 2018)